sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2024_first_friday_features/06_2024_first_friday_features.md

 Duration: 20

 ### OAuth write access
 OAuth with write access is now generally available (GA).
-For customers using the Beta version, that have been no changes since May 2024.
+For customers using the Beta version, there have been no changes since May 2024.

 Configure an OAuth connection with write access to leverage the benefits of OAuth permission management with Sigma’s write-access features, including input tables, warehouse views, workbook materializations, and CSV uploads.

 For more information, see [Configure OAuth with write access.](https://help.sigmacomputing.com/docs/configure-oauth-with-write-access)

 ![Footer](assets/sigma_footer.png)